simatic-ax/template-ae-trafficlight/README.md

-This is just a dummy repo for the application example "ae-trafficlight.
-This is works as an placeholder so that the package with the application can be hosted as an teplate project.
+This is just a dummy repo for the "apax package" application example "ae-trafficlight.